 - therefore many of them believed; also honorable women which were Greeks, and of men, not a few."

 1st Thessalonians 5:20-21

-Again, the word encourages us to prove or test all things.
-We are to examine them to see if they are accurate and true teachings or not, and then hold fast to that which is faithful.
-That is how we can know for certain what is absolutely true in comparison to what man alleges is true.
+Again, the word of God encourages us to prove or test all things.
+We are to examine them to see if they are accurate and true teachings, as compared with Scripture, and then hold fast to that which is faithful.
+That is how we can know for certain what is absolutely true, in comparison to what man "alleges" is true.

 - "despise not Prophesyings.